Neirth/EphemeralFs/README.md

 As this standard defines, it only allows loading of binary data, allowing this if working under a new scheme 'blob:'.

-This library exploits this potential in combination with other technologies such as Unix's Tar archivers and Facebook's Zsfd compression algorithm.
+This library exploits this potential in combination with other technologies such as Unix's Tar archivers and Facebook's Zstd compression algorithm.

 ## Concepts
- * **Chunk**: Information container with a preloaded, read-only file structure
+ * **Chunk**: Information container with a preloaded, read-only file structure, in .tar.zst format
  * **On-fly Descompression**: Ability to obtain information from the compressed chunk to expose it in a URL with the 'blob:' scheme.

 ## Installation